hpi-schul-cloud/edtrio/README.md

 ```

 ## Checking whether the plugin is editable
-After applying the `makePlugin`-HOC, each plugin gets supplied an `this.props.editable`.
+After applying the `makePlugin` HOC, each plugin gets supplied an `this.props.editable`.
 Simply listen to that and you'll be able to detect whether the plugin is currently editable.

 ### Example
 ```javascript